mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 ### Display.cpp
 Display takes the top number of items in the list and sends them to the display device.
 Some compromises are in order.
 A line of 20 characters formatted as Platform Number, Destination and Arrival Time (in minutes) only has 15 characters to show the Destination.
 Many destinations in the incoming data are much more verbose e.g. on the Elizabeth Line Heathrow Terminal 4 is shown as <b>Heathrow Terminal 4 Underground Station</b>.
 By using a substition table I replace that with <b>Heathrow T4</b>
+### RotaryEncoder.cpp
+Handles the operation of the rotaty encoder to select the station to be displayed.
+Only relevant when *USE_ROTARY* macro enabled.
 ## TFL API
 The URL for getting a wodge of data (in JSON format) is https://api.tfl.gov.uk/StopPoint/910GACTONML/Arrivals where *910GACTONML* is the Station ID for Acton Town Main Line.
 To find the station ID for your station do a search https://api.tfl.gov.uk/StopPoint/Search/????? where *?????* is the name (or partial name) of what you are looking for.
 Note the search is case insensitive.